rdswan/myvnc/README.md

   - This script uses the LSF command line tools to interact with an LSF cluster.
   - Default LSF settings are defined in an included json file called lsf_config.json
   - The LSF environment file path can be configured in lsf_config.json to ensure LSF commands are available
+- Server management functionality with start, stop, restart, and status operations
+  - Provides a robust way to control the server process
+  - Includes status reporting with uptime and connection details
+  - Handles process management safely with proper cleanup

 ## Installation